mnit-rtmc/iris/docs/gate_arms.md

 ------------------|---------------------------------------------------
-Notes             | administrator notes, possibly including [hashtag]s Preset            | verification [camera] preset Opposing          | interlock check for gates on this road in another direction Downstream (#tag) | [hashtag] for downstream gates which must open prior to this
+Notes             | administrator notes, possibly including [hashtag]s Preset            | verification [camera] preset Opposing          | enable check for gates on this road in another direction Downstream (#tag) | [hashtag] for downstream gates which must open prior to this

 The **notes** field may contain [hashtag]s to be referenced in [device action]s.